octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.8 - 2025-03-19 =
+* Added support for importing properties from CASAFARI

 = 2.5.7 - 2025-03-18 =
 * Added preliminary support for Bridge RESO MLS API provider.
 Releasing in beta until we get to test it with real client data